Parkinson's

 Redmond Parkinson's Support Group

 PRO offers a monthly support group for individuals and their care partners in Redmond.
-Meetings are first Thursday of the month from 1:00-2:30 pm.
+Meetings are held the first Thursday of the month from 1:00-2:30 pm.
 The meetings are at Community Presbyterian Church is at 529 NW 19th St Redmond, OR 97756.
 Contact Ginny Weeber, the support group leader at weebs2@bendbroadband.com for more questions.

 Parkinson's Caregivers Support Group